Paul Worrilow: Playoffs

+Coaching career

+On March 28, 2026, the Cleveland Browns hired Worrilow to serve as a defensive quality control coach.

 Other

 He was inducted into the Delaware Sports Hall of Fame in 2023.

 Personal life

 His oldest brother Edward, a marketing professional and accomplished pianist, also graduated from the University of Delaware.
 His older brother Mark played in the Aztec Bowl in 2009 and was captain of the Division III Ursinus Bears football team, where his younger brother James also competed as a defensive lineman.
 Worrilow trained throughout his childhood at the Stay Real Football Camp in Wilmington, Delaware.
 Worrilow attended Concord High School in Wilmington, Delaware where he led the Concord Raiders to the 2006 state Division II title and a berth in the state semifinals in 2005 and 2007.
 Worrilow made the 2006 First Team All-State on both offense and defense, the 2007 second team All-State as Fullback and first team All-State, and was named Delaware's "2007 Defensive Player of the Year".
 Despite Worrilow's great success in high school, he was not offered a single scholarship to play NCAA Division I football.

 In the spring of 2011, Worrilow discovered he had been matched to a 23-year-old female leukemia patient in need of a life-saving peripheral blood stem cell donation.
 Worrilow had two-years-prior signed up for the National Marrow Donor Program, through which the chances of becoming a donor are 2/10ths of 1 percent.
 In the five days leading up to the procedure, Worrilow underwent a series of injections of a drug called filgrastim to increase the number of blood-forming cells in his bloodstream.
 On May 25, 2011, over the course of 6 hours, Worrilow's blood was then removed through a needle in one arm and passed through a machine that separates out the blood-forming cells, returning it back through a vein in his other arm.
 Worrilow has yet to meet the woman who received his donation.

 On July 5, 2014, Worrilow married his longtime girlfriend.
 They had their first child together in May 2015.